Enhjin/Vivere/docs/final.md

     <img src="https://raw.githubusercontent.com/Enhjin/Vivere/master/final_loss.jpg" alt="Graph 3: Final Epsilon" /></p>
 <center><sub>Graph 3 (Above): Epsilon.
 The overall change of our epsilon value (eg chance of random action).</sub></center>

-With our episode reward graph (i.e., Graph 2), we measure how much our agent is rewarded based on the actions it takes and whether it reaches the goal or mission ends prematurely, i.e., run out of time or burned to death.
+With our episode reward graph (i.e., Graph 2), we measure how much our agent is rewarded based on the actions it takes and whether it reaches the goal or if mission ends prematurely, i.e., run out of time or burned to death.

 > The following displays our reward system:
 * Reaching a goal, in our case touching an emerald block: +100